anionDev/GRYVAPaperServer/GRYVAPaperServer/ReadMe.md

 [GRYVAPaperServer](https://projects.aniondev.de/PublicProjects/GRYVAImages/GRYVAPaperServer) is a docker-image for simply running a [Paper](https://papermc.io)-server in a docker-container.

-The latest-release contains Paper v1.19.2.
+The latest-release contains Paper v1.19.3.

 ## Usage

 ### Volumes

-Using volumes is not required.
-There are 2 optional volumes:
+There are 3 volumes-paths:

 - `/Workspace/Shared/Configuration`
 - `/Workspace/Shared/Data`
 - `/Workspace/Shared/Logs`

-The path in the container for this log-folder is `/var/log/tor`.

 ### Environment-variables